judemont/futureofthe.tech/blog/articles/2-give-a-voice-to-the-students.md

 1. The site was not closed by the host but by us.
 2. There weren't three of us, but two.
 The third person was falsely accused.
 3. We have never been heard by the school management at this time.
-4. t says that the management didn’t want to take immediate action, yet they still shared false information with the press.
+4. It says that the management didn’t want to take immediate action, yet they still shared false information with the press.

 > The three young people who created this website are exposed to sanctions.
 Firstly, at administrative and school level.
 But for the moment, the director of **** ***** ****** has told us that it is still too early to discuss this.
 Secondly, potential legal sanctions could be applied, since this complaint is currently directed against the website and its authors, and concerns a potential violation of personality.